 In 1979, Adams took out a $24,000 loan on his house and founded TaylorMade Golf in McHenry, Illinois.
 He leased a 6,000-square-foot building and hired two employees.
-The company initially offered just one club: a 12-degree stainless steel driver.
-It was designed by Adams to have a wood made out of metal and to hit the two-piece balls that were a fad at the time, but have since become the norm.
-The metalwood, also called the Pittsburgh Persimmon, was first developed by Adams but did not begin to gain wide acceptance over traditional woods until the early 1990s.
+The company initially offered just one club: a 12-degree stainless steel driver designed by Adams to maximize performance of the two-piece balls that were a fad at the time, but have since become the norm.

 Adams displayed his metalwood at the TaylorMade booth at 1979's annual PGA Merchandise Show in Orlando, Florida, and numerous orders were placed, totaling more than $47,000.
+However, the metalwood, also called the Pittsburgh Persimmon, did not gain wide acceptance over traditional woods until the early 1990s.

-In 1981, Ron Streck won the Houston Open with a TaylorMade driver, marking TaylorMade's first PGA event win.
+In 1981, Ron Streck won the Houston Open with a TaylorMade driver, marking TaylorMade's first PGA Tour win.
 Later that year, all woods and irons were introduced to the open market and the company's sales topped $1.2 million.